Max-Hutchings/JavaExamPrep/docs/max/DebuggingExceptionsCompilation.md

 3. It's important to note that logical errors can be the most difficult to debug because the compiler or interpreter does not point them out.
 They require a good understanding of the program's intended behavior and often involve stepping through the code and checking the program's state at various points to identify where the logic is going wrong.

+### ConcurrentModificationException
+1. Thrown when something we are iterating on is modified.